Close

 • How should we link Sentientist Economics and Sentientist Politics?

 Could papers like this one by economist and suspected sentientist Nicolas Treich (see our conversation here) this article asking “Can Doughut Economics be Vegan?(and here in Dutch – p27)” and the Plant Based Treaty’s Safe and Just – Vegan Donut Economics report mark the start of a new field of Sentientist Economics?
+The Animal Welfare Economics Working Group is helping move things in that direction.
 And here’s a suggestion about incorporating animals into development economics from the lead economist of the World Bank’s Development Research Group.
 Here’s hoping.

 Here’s a Twitter list of people linked to Sentientist Economics ideas.
 More nominations always welcome!
 Here’s a recent Sentient piece on bringing non-human animal wellbeing into economics.